-To help prepare for the midterm and final exams, some homework exercises will be assigned.
+To help prepare for the midterm and final exams, homework exercises will be assigned.
 They will not be graded.
 Solutions will be given a week after they are assigned.
+The example problems and exams will be provided prior to both exams.